callstack/super-app-showcase/README.md

 ## The solution

-This template is a monorepository with a few apps using micro-frondend architecture.
+This showcase is a monorepository with a few apps using micro-frondend architecture.
 It's easy to set up and maintain.
 These independent apps could be deployed as separate apps or as a part of super app.
 Developer could move these micro-frontends to separate repositories and deploy them as separate apps.
 That helps to divide work on the project between several team independently or provide a way for external developers to contribute only in one part of the repo or one certian app.
-The difference between classic monorepo and this template is runtime dependencies.
+The difference between classic monorepo and this showcase is runtime dependencies.
 This means no need to redeploy any of micro-frontends if you change something in the library.
 It's enough to update micro-frondtend and all the apps will use the latest version of the it.

 ## The Super App